IanHopkinson/defra-lidar-viewer/README.md

 ## TODO

+* For 25cm and 50cm resolution data don't render a whole 10kmx10km tile
+* Trying to process 50cm dataset we get a memory low error, and then a MemoryError on trying to imshow, 20000x20000 pixel png successfully created though
 * Trying to process a 25cm dataset we get off-by-one errors in yoffset (and the image is too large for imshow)
 * Fix mismatch problem with the leaflet.js visualisation
 * Autodownload of data